ProximoSrl/ProximoSrl.github.io/_posts/2015-03-21-Setting-up-good-fixture.md

 ## Lesson learned

-To create stable and reproducible tests, **you need to be sure that in the Fixture Set Up phase of the test, the system is the desired state for the test to start**.
+To create stable and reproducible tests, **you need to be sure that the system is the desired state in Fixture Set Up phase, and with desired state I mean every external component or piece of the system that is exercised in the text**.
 A typical error is believeing that desired fixture was already setup for you by some other "entity" like the test runner or other tests.

-For every test, you should always ask yourself if you correctly setup a good Fixture or if the test is based to some assumption that does not depends on the test itself (runner, previous tests, etc).
 Gian Maria.